Additional Treatment Providers

 Bria Brown, MS, LPC

-Bria Brown earned her Masters of Science degree in Clinical Mental Health Counseling at Wright State University in Dayton, OH, and is licensed as a Professional Counselor in Ohio.
+Bria holds a Masters of Science from Wright State University in Clinical Mental Health Counseling and is a Licensed Professional Counselor in the state of Ohio.

 Bria's words are as follows:

-My goal is to help individuals and couples work through these difficulties to achieve satisfaction and even joy with intimacy.
-I strive to provide a space for individuals and couples that is inclusive, non-judgmental, and safe.
+My goal is to help individuals, couples, and multi - partnered systems work through these difficulties to achieve satisfaction (and even joy) with intimacy.
+I strive to provide a space that is sex positive, inclusive, and safe.
+I am a kink friendly and LGBTQIA+ affirming therapist.

 Brooke Stephens, BA, Intern